Weather Routing

 tracks, too many even for a modern computer.

-the slow tracks, keeping the ones that are real
+the slow tracks, keeping only the ones that are real

 candidates for best track.